zukunft/zukunft.com/docs/code_objects_all.md

-    \-- value_ts_data - for a single time series value data entry +-- id_list - a base object for a list of database IDs +-- system_object - a header object for the system data cache and execution time tracking
-\-- type_list
-    \-- component_link_type_list - to define the behaviour if a component is linked to a view
-    \-- component_type_list - to link coded functionality to a view component
-    \-- position_type_list - to link coded functionality to a view component position
-    \-- view_style_list - to define the view or component style e.g. the number of columns to use
-    \-- element_type_list - to link coded functionality to a formula element type
-    \-- formula_link_type_list - to link coded functionality to a formula link
-    \-- formula_type_list - list to link coded functionality to a formula
-    \-- language_form_list - a database based enum list of all languages
-    \-- language_list - a database based enum list of all languages
-    \-- change_action_list - the const for the change log action table
-    \-- change_field_list - the const for the change log field table
-    \-- change_table_list - to link coded functionality to a log log table
-    \-- phrase_types - to link coded functionality to a word or a triple, which means to every phrase
-    \-- ref_list - al list of ref objects
-    \-- ref_type_list - to link coded functionality to a reference
-    \-- source_type_list - to link coded functionality to a source
-    \-- protection_type_list - a database based enum list for the data protection types
-    \-- share_type_list - a database based enum list for the data share types
-    \-- job_status_list - list of predefined system batch jobs
-    \-- job_type_list - list of predefined system batch jobs
-    \-- sys_log_function_list - to group the system log entries by function
-    \-- sys_log_level_list - list of the system log types
-    \-- sys_log_status_list - list of the system log statuus
-    \-- user_profile_list - a list of possible user profiles with the database id
-    \-- verb_list - al list of verb objects
-    \-- view_link_type_list - to defined how a term is linked to a view
-    \-- view_relation_type_list - to defined how a term is related to a view
-    \-- view_sys_list - list of predefined system views
-    \-- view_type_list - to link coded functionality to a view +-- type_lists - helper class to combine all preloaded types in one class for the API +-- convert_wikipedia_table - convert a wikipedia table to a +-- import - import data - take a object from a json, yaml or XML message and trigger the object saves
+    \-- value_ts_data - for a single time series value data entry +-- id_list - a base object for a list of database IDs +-- system_object - a header object for the system data cache and execution time tracking +-- type_lists - helper class to combine all preloaded types in one class for the API +-- convert_wikipedia_table - convert a wikipedia table to a +-- import - import data - take a object from a json, yaml or XML message and trigger the object saves